 Apply by March 1 for Fall admission.

 Recognizing the diversity of subjects and experience and knowledge useful to economic developers, DED students will enter the program from a variety of backgrounds.
-All DED students will share a common core of training in economics and economic development followed by the opportunity to select elective courses and specialties reflecting their particular interests and goals.
-All graduates will complete an internship and a major economic development project.
+All DED students share a common core of training in economics and economic development followed by the opportunity to select elective courses and specialties reflecting their particular interests and goals.
+All graduates complete an internship and a major written research project.